npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Parameter                 | Description                                                                                       | Default
 ------------------------- | ------------------------------------------------------------------------------------------------- | -------
 Server Compatibility Mode | A compatibility mode for special PostgreSQL server types.
 Currently "Redshift" is supported, as well as "NoTypeLoading", which will bypass the normal type loading mechanism from the PostgreSQL catalog tables and supports a hardcoded list of basic types . | none
-Convert Infinity DateTime | Maps MaxValue and MinValue timestamps and dates to PostgreSQL infinity and negative infinity.     | true (6.0+)

 ## Environment variables